-COURSE SYLLABUS

-Business Law in a Digital Context, 7.5 credits
+COURSE SYLLABUS Business Law in a Digital Context, 7.5 credits

 Business Law in a Digital Context, 7,5 högskolepoäng

-Course Code: JBLR27

-Confirmed by: Council for Undergraduate and Masters Education Mar 6, 2017

-Revised by: Council for Undergraduate and Masters
+Course Code: Confirmed by: JBLR27 Council for Undergraduate and Masters Education Mar 6, 2017 Education Cycle: Disciplinary domain: Second-cycle level Social sciences Revised by: Council for Undergraduate and Masters Education May 2, 2023 Subject group: Specialised in: JU1 A1F Valid From: Version: Aug 21, 2023 5 Main field of study:

-Education Mar 29, 2021

-Valid From: Aug 23, 2021

-Version:

-Education Cycle: Second-cycle level Social sciences Disciplinary domain:

-Subject group: JU1 Specialised in: A1F Main field of study: Commercial Law Intended Learning Outcomes (ILO) On completion of the course the student will be able to: Knowledge and understanding - I. explain the central and basic themes within the field of business law in the digital context - 2. use relevant knowledge of applicable law in the digital context - 3. solve and evaluate issues where relevant business law can be applied.
-Skills and abilities - 4. explain the interplay between digital business activities and regulatory rules. - 5. explain the legal challenges and the opportunities created by the digital economy - 6. analyze and address legal and ethical issues affecting digital business models Judgement and approach - 7. independently identify and analyze specific problems related to the field of business law in the digital context. - 8. independently evaluate and interpret relevant business law issues. - 9. critically review relevant legal texts. - 10. independently and critically make assessments in the legal field.
-Contents The aim of the course is to develop the competence necessary to effectively deal with legal matters when developing digital business activities that cross national borders.
-In particular, the course examines the different impacts of digital technology on the firms' production system.
-The course prepares students to deal withthe legal challenges and opportunities the digital economy created for companies, individuals and countries.
-Connection to Research and Practice The course is essentially focused on digital intellectual property law and practice, data protection policy and principles of online contract formation connecting students The course aims to provide students with a solid foundation on how the law can affect digital business and on how to expand a physical business into the digital realm following all the relevant legal rules.
-The practical connections brought into the course will consist in the study and analysis of successful digital business models as well as on cases in which failure to comply with legal standards has led to the failure of potentially successful business models.
-Connection to Research and Practice The course is focused on digital intellectual property law and practice, data protection policy and principles of online contract formation.
-The course contents connect to students' personal experiences from e.g. real life uses of social media and online transactions.
+Intended Learning Outcomes (ILO)

+On completion of the course the student will be able to:

+Knowledge and understanding

+1. explain the central and basic themes within the field of business law in the digital context

+2. use relevant knowledge of applicable law in the digital context

+3. solve and evaluate issues where relevant business law can be applied.

+Skills and abilities

+4. explain the interplay between digital business activities and regulatory rules.

+5. explain the legal challenges and the opportunities created by the digital economy

+6. analyze and address legal and ethical issues affecting digital business models

+Judgement and approach

+7. independently identify and analyze specific problems related to the field of business law in the digital context.

+8. independently evaluate and interpret relevant business law issues.

+9. critically review relevant legal texts.

+10. independently and critically make assessments in the legal field.

+Contents

+This course introduces students to a broad set of legal rules governing the daily operations of a digital business.
+It also encourages development of competences necessary to effectively deal with legal matters when developing digital business activities that cross national borders.
+The course prepares students to deal with the legal challenges and opportunities the digital economy created for companies, individuals and countries.

+Connection to Research and Practice

+The course is essentially focused on digital intellectual property law and practice, data protection policy, principles of online contract formation, and questions of consumer protection.

 The course aims to provide students with a solid foundation on how the law can affect digital business and on how to expand a physical business into the digital realm following all the relevant legal rules.

 The practical connections brought into the course will consist in the study and analysis of successful digital business models as well as on cases in which failure to comply with legal standards has led to the failure of potentially successful business models.

-Type of instruction The course includes online lectures, guest-lectures, seminars as well as final written examination.
+Type of instruction

+The course includes online lectures, guest-lectures, seminars as well as final written examination.

 The teaching is conducted in English.

 Prerequisites

 Bachelor's degree in Business Administration, Informatics or Economics (i.e. the equivalent of 180 ECTS credits at an accredited university), 45 credits of master level studies in Business Administration and/or Informatics.

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.

 Individual written exam (ILOs: 1-7) representing 3.5 credits.
 Individual written assignments (ILOs: 7-10) representing 4 credits).

 Registration of examination: